A. My Assorted Intellectual and Research Interests:

 Despite that focus, my Master’s thesis was actually focused on the Demarcation Problem (within the Philosophy of Science) and was entitled “The Pseudo-Death of the Demarcation Problem: An Analysis of the Concentric Circle Model of Demarcation (CCMD).”

-When I am not nerding out over philosophy, you can typically find me: watching or playing tennis/soccer/basketball/ping-pong/hacky-sack/etc., watching movies (especially foreign films!) or exploring the great outdoors with my girlfriend Kathie, cuddling our little fur baby Dolce (the kitty), playing video games (Madden, FIFA, WatchDogs, Mortal Kombat, Halo, etc.) and taking long, uninterrupted naps.
+When I am not nerding out over philosophy, you can typically find me: watching or playing tennis/soccer/basketball/ping-pong/hacky-sack/etc., watching movies (especially foreign films!), playing video games (Madden, FIFA, WatchDogs, Mortal Kombat, Halo, etc.) and taking long, uninterrupted naps.

 C. My Curriculum Vitae